Girlfriend Getaway in Chattanooga

 Gallery 1401 offers a beautiful collection of original fine art.
 Inside, you'll find works from over 30 nationally and internationally acclaimed artists in a space that also serves as a beautiful venue for events.
 And then there’s the HART Gallery, a non-profit that allows homeless or other non-traditional artists a chance to create and sell their artwork.
 You're guaranteed to find something of rare and unusual beauty to hang on your walls while helping local artists in our community.

-After all this do-gooding, you deserve a treat.
 Time to make a preliminary stop at the Hot Chocolatier to taste hot chocolate and truffles.

 A graduate of The French Pastry School in Chicago, Wendy Buckner now blesses her hometown with fine chocolates and pastries, creating confections that are almost too pretty to eat.